How to Hit a Draw or Fade by Fine-Tuning Your Wrist Angles

 The final piece to this puzzle is the rotation.
 Rotation of the wrist is referred to as pronation/supination.
 It’s easiest to understand this by thinking more about forearm rotation, not just the wrists’ rotation.

 The better you get at rotating the wrists through impact, the easier it is to hit a draw.
-If you ease up on that rotation a bit, you’ll leave the clubface with more options and make it easier to hit a draw.
+If you ease up on that rotation a bit, you’ll leave the clubface more open and make it easier to hit a fade.

 Steps to Hit a Draw